ANTZ314/python/files/README.md

 * If exists, opens existing file reads & prints contents
 * Appends the names of each file in the folder of "file_path2"

+**write6.py**

+* Opens CSV file and copies dataset
+* If text file doesn't exist, file is created and dataset added
+* If text file exists, opens and appends new dataset from CSV

 **fileA.py**

 * Creates a file if it doesn't already exist and appends text to that file

 **execute1.py**

-* [Linux]   Executes a file at file path in default its Application
+* [Linux]   Executes a file at file path in its default Application

 **execute2.py**

-* [Windows] Executes a file at file path in default its Application
+* [Windows] Executes a file at file path in its default Application

 **createFile.py**